MAmirEshraghi/mamireshraghi.github.io/_pages/about.md

 I'm Mohammad Amir, and I go by <b>Robin</b> in daily life!

 I'm an Researcher and Engineer with a background in Artificial Intelligence, Robotics, and Electronics.
-I am currently interested in intelligent autonomous machines that sense, adapt, and connect to advance embodied intelligence in augricultural, drawing inspiration from natural intelligence in humans and animals.
+I'm currently interested in intelligent autonomous machines that sense and adapt to advance embodied intelligence in agriculture.

 ## Education